Outbound vs. Inbound Logistics + Why Outbound Is So Important in Modern Business

 To meet demand as you make continued sales, you need to keep a surplus of products in storage.
 In January 2020, US companies had, on average, a ratio of 1.39 inventory to monthly sales.

-The goal of warehousing is to keep products safe and readily available while awaiting purchase.
+The goal of warehouse management is to keep products safe and readily available while awaiting purchase.
 You can store products in your own warehouse or one that is owned by a third-party logistics provider.
+Businesses commonly use warehouse management systems to handle many of the tasks involved with warehousing.

 2. Inventory management

 Inventory management involves picking, packing, and storing your goods in the right place.
 Many warehouses have inventory management systems to help with this.

-Next, is the process of shipping products to distribution centers/partners.
+Next, is the process of shipping products to distribution or fulfillment centers.
 At this stage, transportation is typically done by big trucks/planes/freights.
 The long distances and large volumes can be a challenge, and following distribution center best practices is also key to ensuring efficient transportation of goods.

 4. Last mile delivery

 Last mile delivery is the most important step, and is also the most expensive.
 This is when your order goes from the distribution center to your customer’s door.
 This task is typically handled by a large fleet of smaller trucks or vans.

-If you sell direct to consumer, for example, from an e-commerce store or catalog, you need to cover these four stages effectively.
+If you sell using the direct to consumer model, for example, from an e-commerce store or catalog, you need to cover these four stages effectively.

 From managing the product in your warehouse to preparing the parcel and passing it on to a freight service, and delivering the final goods, every stage impacts whether the order gets to the customer’s door on time.

 Just think of everything that happens behind the scenes so Amazon can offer same-day delivery from online sales.

-What Is the Difference Between Inbound and Outbound Logistics?
+What Is the Difference Between Inbound vs. Outbound Logistics?

-The key difference between outbound and inbound logistics processes is simple: inbound logistic encompasses all processes related to receiving your products from suppliers and manufacturers — products coming in.
-It includes procurement of raw materials, sourcing, buying, storing, and distributing goods, and supplier returns.
+Both inbound and outbound logistics describe the movement of goods, the key difference between them is simple: inbound logistics encompasses all processes related to receiving your products from suppliers and manufacturers — incoming goods.
+It includes procurement and handling of raw materials, sourcing, buying, storing, and distributing goods, and supplier returns (reverse logistics).